zaksabeast/CaptureSight/README.md

   - Raid Pokemon
   - Party Pokemon
   - Box Pokemon
-- View all Active Dens
+- View all active dens
   - Current seed for Raid RNG
   - The number of advances until a Shiny Pokemon
   - Species of a den